Parameter Estimation and Adaptive Solution of the Leray-Burgers Equation Using Physics-Informed Neural Networks: Inverse Problem for the Estimation of Parameter alpha

+In summary, we observe that $\nu = 0.01/\pi \approx 12.7\alpha^2$ with the profile (A) and $\nu = 0.07 \approx 8.8\alpha^2$ with the profile (B).
+These results demonstrate that the LB equation can capture nonlinear interactions at significantly smaller length scales compared to the viscous Burgers equation.
+Notably, numerical schemes for the viscous Burgers equation become unstable at lower $\nu$ values, whereas the LB equation maintains stability and convergence under these conditions.
+This observation will be clearer when we compare the forward inferred solutions of two equations in Section \ref{section-data-driven} (Part C).

-\section{Experiment 3: The Filtered Vector $u$}
+\subsection{Experiment 3: The Filtered Vector $u$}

-We write the equation (\ref{eq-main-a}) in the filtered vector $u_\alpha = u$, which is a quasilinear evolution equation that consists of the inviscid Burgers equation plus $\mathcal{O}(\alpha^2)$ nonlinear terms \cite{BF1, BF2, BF3}:
+We write Equation \eqref{eq-main-a} in the filtered vector $u_\alpha = u$, which is a quasilinear evolution equation that consists of the inviscid Burgers equation plus $\mathcal{O}(\alpha^2)$ nonlinear terms \cite{BF1, BF2, BF3}:

-We compute the equation with the same conditions as in Section 4.
-The results show that the filtered equation \eqref{eq1.old2} also tends to depend on the continuity of the initial profile as shown in Table \ref{filtered.table1}.
+We compute the equation with the same conditions as in the previous corresponding experiments.
+The results show that the filtered equation \eqref{eq1.old2} also tends to depend on the continuity of the initial profile as shown in Table \ref{filtered.table1}. {

-When initial profiles contain discontinuities, the $\alpha$ values are much smaller than the ones with continuous initial profiles.
-Compared to the unfiltered equation \eqref{eq-main-a}, the $\alpha$ values for the filtered equation \eqref{eq1.old2} are smaller, which may cause more oscillation in forward inferencing.
+} When initial profiles contain discontinuities, the $\alpha$ values are much smaller than those with continuous initial profiles.
+Compared to the unfiltered equation \eqref{eq-main-a}, the $\alpha$ values for the filtered equation \eqref{eq1.old2} are smaller, which may cause more oscillation in forward inference.

-Also, with the initial profile (II), the parameter $\lambda_1$ for the filtered velocity is not close to 1 with $\epsilon (\lambda_1) \approx 0.1076$ in average.
-By increasing the number of epochs from 10000 to 50000 we get a better result. $\lambda_1$ gets closer to 1 with $\epsilon (\lambda_1) \approx 0.0531$, slightly better relative error and loss, which makes the solution become better at later time.
-Also, the oscillation near the discontinuity gets reduced.
-This verifies that $u$ needs very small $\alpha$ values to approximate the inviscid Burgers solution.
+With the initial profile (II), the parameter $\lambda_1$ for the filtered velocity is not close to 1 with $\epsilon (\lambda_1) \approx 0.1076$ on average.
+By increasing the number of epochs from 10000 to 50000 we get a better result. $\lambda_1$ gets closer to 1 with $\epsilon (\lambda_1) \approx 0.0531$, slightly better relative error and loss, which makes the solution better at later time.
+The oscillation near the discontinuity gets reduced.
+This verifies that $u$ needs very small $\alpha$ values to approximate the inviscid Burgers solution (Figure \ref{EX3-1.fig}).

+In summary, the inverse problem investigations in this section have successfully identified a physically meaningful range for the regularization parameter $\alpha$ under various conditions.
+We have established its dependency on the initial data's continuity and also noted the challenges of applying this framework to the filtered vector $u$.
+Having established these foundational properties of $\alpha$, we now turn from the inverse problem to the forward inference problem.
+In the following section, we will utilize these findings to develop a data-driven PINN solution for the Leray-Burgers equation where $\alpha$ itself is learned dynamically.